- Say No

 Bigeye tuna is a highly migratory species of tuna that is targeted by fishing vessels managed by a number of different countries.
 Due to high demand for bigeye tuna, fishing pressure on the species is intense.
 Bigeye tuna is listed as ‘Vulnerable’ to extinction on the IUCN Red List.

 Bigeye tuna are caught using longlines in Australian waters, which also catch a range of threatened species.
-In previous years, fishery observers undertook independent monitoring of the impact of fishing on endangered wildlife.
-Video monitoring across the fishing fleet was rolled out in 2015.
+Independent Video monitoring across the fishing fleet was rolled out in 2015.
 This welcome progress provides confidence in reporting of wildlife affected by the fishery.

-In the larger eastern fishery, the catch of turtles in particular has increased over the past decade.
-In 2017, 194 turtles were caught per year in the ETBF, compared to the 4-16 that were reported as caught annually in the three years before video monitoring was mandated on the fishing vessels.
-In previous years, a ‘trigger limit’ was in place which required fishery managers to take action if the rate of turtles caught exceeded a certain level.
+The catch of turtles in particular has increased over the past decade.
+From 2018-2021, an average of 122 turtles were caught per year in the ETBF, compared to the 4-16 that were reported as caught annually in the three years before video monitoring was mandated on the fishing vessels.
+In previous years, a ‘trigger limit’ was in place which required fishery managers to take action if the rate of turtle catch exceeded a certain level.
 This trigger limit has since been removed, which means there are no measures in place to cap the number of turtles caught in the tuna fishery.
 The relatively very low level of fishing activity in the WTBF in recent years significantly reduces the risk that fishery poses to threatened and endangered bycatch species.